 NB.
-The DVSA is planning to get rid of the paper counterpart licence in 2015 and you will need to print and produce your licence information on your 1st lesson.
+As of the 8th June 2015, the DVSA is will no longer issue the paper counterpart licence and you will need to print and produce your licence information on your 1st lesson.
 If you do not receive a paper licence or have lost your counterpart licence, use this link to get the appropriate information required by your instructor for your first lesson.

 Licence information printouts

 Learner & new drivers info Apply for your provisional licenceBook your theory testBook your practical testTest costs

 Buy books online from the DVSA bookstore including highway code and theory test and more

 Keep up to date with all the latest news and information from the Driving and Vehicle Standards Authority

 Series of videos for learners from the DVSA

 This is a general information site for learner drivers where you will find everything you need from how to apply for your driving licence through to choosing your first car.

 Pass Plus is a practical training course that takes at least 6 hours and is for drivers to improve their skills and drive more safely.